Cynz300/transit-lines-casestudy/README.md

-# City Urbanization by Station Growth
+# City Urbanization by Transit Station Growth

 ## Background
 As affectionados of travel and pent-up covid demand, we decided to evaluate the Transit Lines database found as part of our case study completed on May 21st, 2021.